OnSchola/.github/profile/README.md

 ## Current Status

-onSchool is currently in the concept and prototype stages, with ongoing development to bring our vision to life.
+OnSchola is currently in the concept and prototype stages, with ongoing development to bring our vision to life.
 We are committed to launching soon and making a significant impact in the education sector.

 ## How to Contribute